My Rediscovery Of The Orion Platform Atop Silbury Hill

 The question therefore arises why it was important for the 3 Belt stars to unite with the top of Silbury Hill, I mean what goal could have been so monumentally crucial as to require the enormous construction effort needed to make a flat topped Silbury?
-I think the answer may clearer if we assume that during the darker, colder months the Great Goddess was believed to have left the earth and taken the form of the "WInter Hag" amongst the stars we call Orion.
+I think the answer may clearer if we assume that during the darker, colder months the Great Goddess was believed to have left the earth and taken the form of the "Winter Hag" amongst the stars we call Orion.

-The problem for the neolithic worshippers was how to propiatiate the Goddess, encourage her to leave the winter stars behind, and then reinhabit the earth to bring back spring and warmth.
-This is the purpose of Silburys design with its flat top, it provided a transfer point enabling the Great Goddess to symbolically "convert" from her winter star incarnation into her earthly and productive role as the Maiden of Spring, who in turn would become the Mature Woman of Summer.
-This divine transfer from sky to earth was ceremonially accomplished by the three Belt stars being subsumed into the flat top of Silbury, I believe around the time of the Vernal Equinox.
-After the transfer, the Orion stars were deemed discarded like an old crysalis, and left to "fall" into the western horizon, awaiting reuse next winter.
+I suggest that the problem for the neolithic worshippers was how to propiatiate the Goddess, encourage her to leave the winter stars behind, and then reinhabit the earth to bring back spring and warmth.
+This is the purpose of Silbury's design with its flat top, it provided a transfer point enabling the Great Goddess to symbolically "convert" from her winter star incarnation and to resume her earthly presence as the Maiden of Spring, who in turn would become the Mature Woman of Summer.
+This divine transfer from sky to earth would have been ceremonially accomplished by the three Belt stars being subsumed into the flat top of Silbury at the time of the Vernal Equinox.
+The newly incarnated Spring Goddess would then be free to apply her creative energies to reinvigorating the world, possibly living in Silbury Hill itself.

 After this spring transfer, the Orion stars would have been thought of as discarded like an old chrysalis, and left to "fall" into the western horizon and aestival oblivion, awaiting their reappearance later in the year to collect and receive the Goddess in her winter guise yet again.
 I wonder what kind of autumn ceremony would have been enacted to observe this later mournful but necessary transformation?